fr1t2/some-thoughts-Blog/_drafts/2019-02-27-creating-a-blog.md

 ---
 layout: post
 title: Creating a Blog
-hide_title: true                                  # Hide the title when displaying the post, but shown in lists of posts
+hide_title: false                                  # Hide the title when displaying the post, but shown in lists of posts
 feature-img: assets/img/pexels/story.jpeg
 tags: [Web Development, Some-thoughts, jekyll, Portfolio]
 excerpt_separator: <!--more-->
 bootstrap: true                                   # Add bootstrap to the page
 ---

-# Creating A Blog

 I purchased this domain about a year ago with high ambitions.
 Instead of progressing into the development here, life got in the way.
 I now have a son, a new day job and far less time to build things.
 That being said it was abut time to put something here, I'm paying for it after all.